Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Frequency shift

 decreases with increasing scattering rates and $f_1/f_2\lesssim0.1$.
-Also, $\omega\tau\ll1$ naturally decreases with increasing scattering.
+In addition, $\omega\tau\ll1$ naturally decreases with increasing scattering.
 In such a case, a simple and rough approximation can be constructed by exploiting Eq.~\eqref{eq:sigma_mod_clean_ideal} and Eq.~\eqref{eq:f_mod_clean_ideal} within Eq.~\eqref{eq:ResFreqShift}.
 The result of this approximation is plotted together with the exact numerics in Fig.~\ref{fig:ModCleanIdealAnalytics}.